Rudiyanti/Omnichannel-Jubelio-Promo-Effectiveness-Review/README.md

 3. I created a new table named "promo_code" and imported the promo code data from the provided CSV file.
 4. I created a new table named "q3_q4_review" with columns such as purchase_date, total_price, promo_code, and sales_after_promo.
 Then, I populated the table with transaction data from the specified time period, with sales prices calculated after applying the promo code.

-**Summary**<br>
-A significant fluctuation in monthly total sales after discounts during the period of July to December 2022 highlights the importance of implementing effective marketing strategies to optimize sales.
-Additionally, the changing trend of promo code usage during this period can provide valuable insights to enhance the effectiveness of promotions in the future.
 **Analysis**<br>
 **Monthly Total Sales Activity Trend After Promo Discount**<br>
 <p align="center">